The Asterinas Book

 Options

-Both build, run, and test commands accept options to control their behavior, such as how to compile and launch the kernel.
+All of the build, run, and test commands accept options to control their behavior, such as how to compile and launch the kernel.
 The following documentations provide details on all the available options:

 Working in a Workspace

 Typically, an operating system may consist of multiple crates, and these crates may be organized in a workspace.
-OSDK also supports managing projects in a workspace.
+The OSDK also supports managing projects in a workspace.
 Below is an example that demonstrates how to create, build, run, and test projects in a workspace.

 Creating a new workspace